built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-customize-browser-page-management.md

 Endpoints support an action and request/response function (see [How To Defined Endpoints](./how-to-define-endpoints.md)).
 Workspace platform starter checks to see if you have specified the following endpoints:

+- page-list
 - page-get
 - page-set
 - page-remove

-We also have some additional endpoints that provide supporting information when a page is saved (such as the height/width and position of the window the page resided in at the point of save). **Note**: In the future we are looking at having this information stored as part of the snapshot so these endpoints will not be needed:

-- page-bounds-get
-- page-bounds-set
-- page-bounds-remove

-If you provide endpoints with these ids then workspace platform starter will use them instead of the default indexedDB implementation and in the case of the page-bounds endpoints it will capture additional supporting information if these endpoints are defined.
+If you provide endpoints with these ids then workspace platform starter will use them instead of the default indexedDB implementation.

 This frees you up to fetch and save your pages from/to anywhere in any way that works for you.